Post job

 Received training in electrical and electronic controls and vehicle computer systems testing and diagnosis through schematic reading.

-Most auto technicians list "taking care," "preventive maintenance," and "customer vehicles" as skills on their resumes.
-We go into more details on the most important auto technician responsibilities here:
+Most auto technicians use their skills in "taking care," "preventive maintenance," and "customer vehicles" to do their jobs.
+You can find more detail on essential auto technician responsibilities here:

-• Customer-service skills can be considered to be the most important personality trait for an auto technician to have.
-According to a auto technician resume, "service technicians discuss automotive problems—along with options to fix them—with their customers" auto technicians are able to use customer-service skills in the following example we gathered from a resume: "performed all types of diagnosis, repair, and service of new and used automobiles for dealership and customers. "
+Customer-service skills.
+To carry out their duties, the most important skill for an auto technician to have is customer-service skills.
+Their role and responsibilities require that "service technicians discuss automotive problems—along with options to fix them—with their customers."
+Auto technicians often use customer-service skills in their day-to-day job, as shown by this real resume: "performed all types of diagnosis, repair, and service of new and used automobiles for dealership and customers. "

-• Another trait important for fulfilling auto technician duties is detail oriented.
-According to a auto technician resume, "service technicians must be aware of small details when inspecting or repairing vehicle systems, because mechanical and electronic malfunctions are often due to misalignments or other easy-to-miss causes."
-Here's an example of how auto technicians are able to utilize detail oriented: "administer inspections and write detailed estimates for customer vehicles. "
+Detail oriented.
+Another soft skill that's essential for fulfilling auto technician duties is detail oriented.
+The role rewards competence in this skill because "service technicians must be aware of small details when inspecting or repairing vehicle systems, because mechanical and electronic malfunctions are often due to misalignments or other easy-to-miss causes."
+According to an auto technician resume, here's how auto technicians can utilize detail oriented in their job responsibilities: "administer inspections and write detailed estimates for customer vehicles. "

-• Auto technicians are also known for dexterity, which can be critical when it comes to performing their duties.
-An example of why this skill is important is shown by this snippet that we found in a auto technician resume: "service technicians perform many tasks that require steady hands and good hand–eye coordination, such as assembling or attaching components and subassemblies."
-We also found this resume example that details how this skill is put to the test: "operate hydraulic vehicle lift, pneumatic tools, and air compressors. "
+Dexterity. auto technicians are also known for dexterity, which are critical to their duties.
+You can see how this skill relates to auto technician responsibilities, because "service technicians perform many tasks that require steady hands and good hand–eye coordination, such as assembling or attaching components and subassemblies."
+An auto technician resume example shows how dexterity is used in the workplace: "operate hydraulic vehicle lift, pneumatic tools, and air compressors. "

-• A thorough review of lots of resumes revealed to us that "mechanical skills" is important to completing auto technician responsibilities.
-This resume example shows just one way auto technicians use this skill: "service technicians must be familiar with engine components and systems and know how they interact with each other" Here's an example of how this skill is used from a resume that represents typical auto technician tasks: "performed maintenance and repairs including mechanical and electrical diagnosis and trouble shooting. "
+Mechanical skills.
+A big part of what auto technicians do relies on "mechanical skills."
+You can see how essential it is to auto technician responsibilities because "service technicians must be familiar with engine components and systems and know how they interact with each other."
+Here's an example of how this skill is used from a resume that represents typical auto technician tasks: "performed maintenance and repairs including mechanical and electrical diagnosis and trouble shooting. "

-• Yet another important skill that an auto technician must demonstrate is "physical strength."
-Service technicians must sometimes lift and maneuver heavy parts such as engines and body panels.
-This is clearly demonstrated in this example from an auto technician who stated: "analyzed battery cell strength levels to determine the available cold cranking amps to determine battery life. "
+Physical strength.
+Another crucial skill for an auto technician to carry out their responsibilities is "physical strength."
+A big part of what auto technicians relies on this skill, since "service technicians must sometimes lift and maneuver heavy parts such as engines and body panels."
+How this skill relates to auto technician duties can be seen in an example from an auto technician resume snippet: "analyzed battery cell strength levels to determine the available cold cranking amps to determine battery life. "

-• While "troubleshooting skills" is listed last on this skills list, don't underestimate its importance to auto technician responsibilities.
-The skill is described by this resume snippet, "service technicians use diagnostic equipment on engine systems and components in order to identify and fix problems in increasingly complicated mechanical and electronic systems" Here is an example of how this skill is used, "performed computer controlled emission diagnosis and electrical and mechanical troubleshooting. "
+Troubleshooting skills.
+While "troubleshooting skills" is last on this skills list, don't underestimate its importance to auto technician responsibilities.
+Much of what an auto technician does relies on this skill, seeing as "service technicians use diagnostic equipment on engine systems and components in order to identify and fix problems in increasingly complicated mechanical and electronic systems."
+Here is a resume example of how this skill is used in the everyday duties of auto technicians: "performed computer controlled emission diagnosis and electrical and mechanical troubleshooting. "

 Auto Technician Resume